 Less than Significant with Mitigation.
-The extensive research and a field survey, conducted by McKenna et al. dated July 12, 2021 concluded that no prehistoric archaeological resources were identified.
-While there is always a potential for buried resources and/or missed resources, McKenna et al. considered the potential for resources within the project area to be low.
+The extensive research and a field survey, conducted by CRM Tech concluded that no historical resources were identified within or adjacent to the project area.
 To ensure that the proposed Project results in a less than significant impact, Mitigation Measure CUL-2 provides requirements to evaluate and preserve any cultural resources within the parcel boundary.